TusharAgarwal18/digital_clock/README.md

 # digital_clock
-This is a Digital Clock Project build using HTML &amp; CSS.
+This is a Digital Clock Project built using HTML, CSS & JavaScript.